ezlifebio/ezlifebio.github.io/_posts/2020-07-24-new-efirm-articles.md

 ## EFIRM for detecting Ultra-Short Circulating Tumor DNA of Non-Small Cell Lung Cancer (NSCLC) Patients

-Dr. Feng Li of the UCLA School of Dentistry recently performed a detailed evaluation of the profile of NSCLC patients using the EFIRM technology.
+Dr. Feng Li of the UCLA School of Dentistry recently performed a detailed evaluation of the profile of NSCLC patients using the EFIRM technology[2].
 His discoveries include showing the unique profile of salivary tumor DNA and explorations of exosomes as the vehicle carrying lung cancer relating circulating tumor DNA.
 His groundbreaking investigations may be indicative of the underlying biology of lung cancer mutations and why saliva may be a highly useful diagnostic medium for detecting cancer.

 <img src="https://raw.githubusercontent.com/ezlifebio/ezlifebio.github.io/master/img/news/2020-07-24-02.png">